Privacy, data protection and cybersecurity in the boardroom with Dr. Gregg Li

 - “In a time of uncertainty, it’s a good time to start building that institutional trust with your customer… what do you call that, the favor bank, right?
 You can draw on that someday in the future.
 So how do you do that?
 Well, you’ve got to start planning early.”

-In this VISON by Protiviti interview, Michael Pang, APAC leader for Protiviti’s technology consulting, sits down with Dr. Gregg Li, who has been the chief architect and surgeon for board of directors for over 30 years in Asia and the Pacific Rim.
+In this VISION by Protiviti interview, Michael Pang, APAC leader for Protiviti’s technology consulting, sits down with Dr. Gregg Li, who has been the chief architect and surgeon for board of directors for over 30 years in Asia and the Pacific Rim.
 In that time, Li’s strategic focus has been on technology and governance and the transformation of boards.
 His clients have included one of the largest global IPOs at the time, the Link Real Estate Investment Trust, as well as one of the oldest NGOs in Asia, the Tung Wah group of hospitals.

 In this interview: